jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-31.md

 any government-owned successor company.
-(d) In no case shall there be any diminution of benefits under the separation plan until the full implementation of the Restructuring of the electric power industry and the Privatization of NPC assets in accordance with the approved Restructuring and Privatization schedule.
+(d) In no case shall there be any diminution of benefits under the separation plan until the full implementation of the Restructuring of the electric power industry and the Privatization of NAPOCOR assets in accordance with the approved Restructuring and Privatization schedule.
 (e) For this purpose, “Salary,” as a rule, refers to the basic pay including